Puntiss/puntiss/README.md

 **7. ChatBot Open**

-*I have realized a small Next.js project that embed the OpenAI Assistant function, so I have created a specialized assistant that help people in doing their Marketing job*
+*I have realized a small Next.js project that embeds the OpenAI Assistant function, so I have created a specialized assistant that helps people in doing their Marketing job*

 Tech stack: